LANDIS-II-Foundation/Core-Model-v6/README_CoreModel6.2.1.txt

 ############################################

-The contents of C:\Users\...\...\model\build\install\Release is subsequently accessed by the InnoSetup installer (LANDIS-II.iss) to create an .exe installer.
+The contents of C:\Users\...\...\model\build\install\Release is subsequently accessed by the InnoSetup installer (LANDIS-II-6.2.1.iss) to create an .exe installer.

-	a. open "...\model\deploy\installer\LANDIS-II.iss" in Inno Script Studio
+	a. open "...\model\deploy\installer\LANDIS-II-6.2.1.iss" in Inno Script Studio

-	b. compile the LANDIS-II.iss script (Ctrl-F9)
+	b. compile the LANDIS-II-6.2.1.iss script (Ctrl-F9)

 	c. the expected output is a newly-minted installer found in the same directory as LANDIS-II.iss. c1.
 For the LANDIS-II (official release) 6.2.1, the installer is,

-LANDIS-II-6.1-setup64.exe
+LANDIS-II-6.2-setup64.exe